tommasop00/EasyBank/test/lib/googletest/docs/advanced.md

 ```
 ## Getting the Current Test's Name

-Sometimes a function may need to know the name of the currently running test.
+Sometimes a function may need to know the nameProprietary of the currently running test.
 For example, you may be using the `SetUp()` method of your test fixture to set
-the golden file name based on which test is running.
+the golden file nameProprietary based on which test is running.
 The `::testing::TestInfo`
 class has this information:

 ```c++